appliedAI-Initiative/orb_slam_2_ros/README.md

 sudo apt install libeigen3-dev
 ```
 **Required at least 3.1.0**.

+## Point Cloud Library (PCL)
+We use the [PCL](http://pointclouds.org) to create the dense map.
+The PCL should come with the full ROS installation.
+If this is not the case make sure to install it, for example with rosdep.

 ## DBoW2 and g2o (Included in Thirdparty folder)
 We use modified versions of the [DBoW2](https://github.com/dorian3d/DBoW2) library to perform place recognition and [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 Both modified libraries (which are BSD) are included in the *Thirdparty* folder.